d3kryption/narrative-documentation/docs/tales/mods/show-ui.md

 ### Blueprint

-To add the blueprint boolean, create a [master quest](../quests/master-quest.md) then add a new boolean named `Show UI`.
+To add the blueprint boolean, create a [master quest](../quests/master-quest.md) then add a new boolean named `Hidden Quests`.

 ![master-quest-show-ui-variable.webp](/img/quests/master-quest-show-ui-variable.webp)